Church encoding: Optional values

+Using such a value means supplying it with two arguments – one, $f$, for the "failure" case, i.e. lack of a value, and the other, $s$, in case of "success," is a handler function which is presented with that value.

+The optional value itself "knows" which case it is, and selects which argument to use, accordingly.
+It "knows" this by virtue of being created that way – either it was created as $\operatorname{none}$, or as $\operatorname{val}\, v$.

+The user of an optional value has no way of knowing which case it is except by supplying it with the two arguments, one for each of the two possible cases.

 Church numerals

 Church numerals are the representations of natural numbers under Church encoding.
 The higher-order function that represents natural number n is a function that maps any function $f$ to its n-fold composition.
 In simpler terms, a numeral represents the number by applying any given function that number of times in sequence, starting from any given starting value: